MoH-Malaysia/covid19-public/README.md

 ### Vaccination

-MoH collaborates with MoSTI and the COVID-19 Immunisation Task Force (CITF) to publish open data on Malaysia's vaccination rollout.
+MoH collaborates with MOSTI and the COVID-19 Immunisation Task Force (CITF) to publish open data on Malaysia's vaccination rollout.
 All relevant data can be found at [this repo](https://github.com/CITF-Malaysia/citf-public).

 ### Mobility and Contact Tracing